iKarwan/YTKillerPlus/README.md

 ### TrollStore
-* Download and install TrollStore from [here](https://github.com/opa334/TrollStore).
+* Download and install TrollStore from [installation here](https://github.com/opa334/TrollStore).
 * download the YouTube ipa from link above and install it via TrollStore: